EBCoP/technique-tuesday-2017-06-27/extra-credit.md

 > there is a column of data with a different average in that file than in
 > any other file.
 Can you figure out which file I made the error in?

+Unfortuantely, as we shall see, I made a mistake when I tried to make an intentional mistake and did not set up the data the way I meant to.
+As several of you pointed out to me, the average is basically the same across each of the data files.

+Oops.

     ## I only need to look at integer columns, because I am told the error is in
     ## on of these columns.
 So, I need to figure out which columns are integers and
     ## now characters.